Feb 15, 2024

 The best way to illustrate how to respond when your trade relationship is under increased pressure is by sharing a recent client experience.
 Our client, a consumer packaged goods (CPG) manufacturer, was asked to increase their RMN investment by threefold after already increasing the same investment by 40 percent over the prior year.
 The client was shocked and unable to meet the retailer’s request, so we collaborated with both parties on the best way forward.

-We reached out to the retail buyer and shared that the CPG was already leaning in to build extra exposure—running increased paid search year-over-year, supporting in-store promotions with digital ads on the retailer’s platforms and third-party platforms—which led to the current budget levels reflecting a significant year of year investment growth.
+We reached out to the retail buyer and shared that the CPG was already leaning in to build extra exposure—running increased paid search year-over-year, supporting in-store promotions with digital ads on the retailer’s platforms and third-party platforms—which led to the current budget levels reflecting a significant year-over-year investment growth.
 The buyer was open to discussion.
 We explained that adding more RMN spend wouldn’t tie to activities that would be driving incremental sales.
 We asked which tactics they could offer that would provide us ROI outside of the current investment.

 By bringing this data, a detailed plan, and our point of view to the conversation, we helped the buyer see a different side of the equation.
 Just because our client’s larger competitors were spending more didn’t mean that a cookie-cutter approach would lead to growth for our client and shared profit for the buyer.
 Sharing our omnichannel plan and the data-informed tactics to back it up enabled a collaborative and more productive conversation.